conservationtechlab/cougarvision/README.md

 These scripts rely on the [CameraTraps Repo](https://github.com/microsoft/CameraTraps).
 Download this repo and place it anywhere.
 Add that path to config.
 The CameraTraps repo will then be added to the python sys environment variables upon loading an individual script.

 # Improvement Efforts
 If you encounter any issues upon install or would like a feature added, create an issue in the issue tracker on this github and we will do our best to accomodate!
+Specifically we are looking to add new integrations for other types of cellular camera traps.